Cyber security recruiter video on staffing executives, functional leaders, and software engineers for enterprise, cloud, network, and mobile security.

 When you choose retained search for key recruiting, your first consideration in the evaluation and selection process should not be on the fee itself, but how the fee is paid.
 While most charge three invoices at 1/3 each, regardless of the outcome, a few do use a Performance Based Fee Schedule.

 We adopted and expanded upon performance based recruiting techniques, many of which were pioneered by Lou Adler.
-That is much of the basis of why NextGen Global Executive Search is successful and client feedback is the candidates we place not only meet, but exceed their expectations. .
+That is much of the basis of why companies choose retained search firm like NextGen to be successful as proven by client feedback is the candidates we place not only meet, but exceed their expectations. .

 1. Majority of the Performance Based Search Fee is Paid on Deliverables